 - Have a title

-- Explain the particular topic or question you wish to study
+- Explain your particular topic or question you wish to study

 - Briefly summarise existing research on the topic, making reference to publications as appropriate

-- Give a clear outline of the research you intend to do
+- Give a clear outline of the research you intend to do, with a timeframe where possible

 - Be 3,000 to 5,000 words in length (excluding references and appendices)

-- If accepted, you are not committed to following your proposed research exactly
+- If accepted, you are not committed to following your research proposal exactly, although any major changes must be agreed with your supervisory team

 - Applications received without a research proposal will not be considered